| Hospital News |

 to submit your photo!

-We are proud to announce that our hospital has received accreditation following a comprehensive evaluation by the American Animal Hospital Association (AAHA).
-The evaluation includes a quality assessment review of our hospital’s facility, medical equipment, practice methods and pet health care management.
+We are proud to be an AAHA accredited hospital.
+We have passed a comprehensive evaluation including a quality assessment review of our hospital’s facility, medical equipment, practice methods and pet health care management.

 Only 15 percent of all small animal veterinary practices in the U.S. have achieved accreditation by the American Animal Hospital Association.
 In order to maintain accredited status, our hospital must continue to be evaluated regularly by the association’s consultants.